 Assistive Devices Program

-Through the Assistive Devices Program (ADP), The government of Ontario helps people with long-term physical disabilities pay for customized equipment, like rollators and compression garments.
+Through the Assistive Devices Program (ADP), The government of Ontario helps people with long-term physical disabilities pay for customized equipment, like rollators, wheelchairs, compression garments and other assistive devices.

 How much is covered?